babel/babel/packages/babel-parser/README.md

 ### Semver

-The Bael Parser follows semver in most situations.
+The Babel Parser follows semver in most situations.
 The only thing to note is that some spec-compliancy bug fixes may be released under patch versions.

 For example: We push a fix to early error on something like [#107](https://github.com/babel/babylon/pull/107) - multiple default exports per file.
 That would be considered a bug fix even though it would cause a build to fail.